-Our formal Mentoring Program provides regular contact with the student's mentor(s).
-Mentors act as role models in Christ-like life, vision, values, relationships, and campus involvement.
+Our Mentoring Program provides regular contact with the students.
+Mentors act as role models in Christlike life, vision, values, relationships, and campus involvement.

 The Work Learning Service Program has a goal to strengthen students' understanding of work as a tool for experiential learning and serving the campus and regional community.
 Graduates leave Ecclesia College with not only an academic degree, but also experience in personnel management, teamwork, conflict resolution, and ethics in the workplace.
+Successful completion of the Work Learning Service Program becomes one of the main criteria in determining Christian character and in nominating students for graduation by the Ecclesia College Faculty to the Board of Governance.